Members of Dracunculus are are hardy perennials. They are small to medium in size, ranging from about 45 to 90 cm (18 inches to 3 feet) in height.

-They bloom in the early months of summer with blood red flowers, that have a strong harmful odour.
+Dracunculus Plants bloom in the early months of summer, when they carry blood red flowers.
+These flowers have a strong harmful odour.

 Common names for Dracunculus include Dragon Arum and Dragon plant.

 Dranunculus vulgaris (Dragon Lily / Dragon Arum / Black Arum / Common Dracunculus), photograph by Leonora (Ellie) Enking; CC.

 Dracunculus canariensis (Canary Island Dragon Lily), picture by Jungle Rebel; CC.

 When growing Dragon Arum outdoors, the seed should be sown into a shaded part of the garden.
 This should have good drainage.
 Sow out in the Autumn.